Introduction

 Suggested Work Experience

-Each academic program in which a future Plant Scientist enrolls usually includes a time of lab work and hands-on projects.
+Each academic program in which a future Plant Scientist enrolls usually includes lab work and hands-on projects.
 Certain educational institutions may require a practical internship before giving a degree.
 Others provide work-study programs that allow students to divide their time between education and a plant science-related career.

 When your tasks outside of the classroom precisely align with your teachings inside, you will get the most out of them.
-When more experienced workers manage to turn seemingly ordinary occurrences into unique learning experiences, you may be able to hear endless stories from them and gain significant hands-on knowledge.
+When more experienced workers turn seemingly ordinary occurrences into unique learning experiences, you may hear endless stories from them and gain significant hands-on knowledge.
 Opportunities to expand your contact network are a plus.

 Vacation/voluntary lab work or sampling/surveying in soil-related fieldwork can provide further practical experience.
 Direct applications to colleges and universities, commercial enterprises, museums, botanical gardens, and government institutions with a special interest in plant research are encouraged.